vitaly-fintier/taasiyeda-taki/README.md

 ## Or

 ## Build and run application in Docker container
+User which executes docker commands must be in "docker" group on host, and group "docker" must have rw permission on docker socket(i.e /var/run/docker.sock)

 ```bash
 docker build -t taasiyeda-taki .
 docker run -d --name=taasiyeda-taki -p 8080:8080 taasiyeda-taki